 Just as floating in the water, it is not about the effort we put into floating but about letting go!
 Flow as water!

-This quote does much reference to the former one.
+This quote does many references to the former one.
 Trust, as some people wrongly conceive, is not about holding on to things or people, it is about letting go and having faith in the process.

 In life, we can’t hold on to fears, over constructed thoughts, or plans.
 Any of this security searching habits and trust habits will only impede us from moving forward and really enjoying life.
 Let go and trust the waters!